The Truth About Doberman’s Nails: Misconceptions and Finding Balance

 Dogs, like wolves, use their nails for various purposes:

-Holding Prey or Objects: Nails help hold objects in place, whether they're wild animals or chew toys.
+2. Holding Prey or Objects: Nails help hold objects in place, whether they're wild prey parts during eating or chew toys.
 Persephone is raw-fed and eats raw, meaty bones (RMB).
 She does use her nails to hold onto the RMBs a lot.
+(Update 2026: Persephone has been eating ground up RMBs for about 6 months now.
+Nonetheless, we still do not dremel her nails to nub length).

-Digging: Nails are essential for digging, a natural behavior for many, if not all, dogs.
+3. Digging: Nails are essential for digging, a natural and important mentally and physically stimulating behavior for dogs.

 The Role of the Quick